-- The challenges we face; - Our DDaT vision, principles and objectives; - How we will collaborate with our partners and providers within SNEE ICS; - The strategic approach to how digital supports organisational transformation; - The strategic direction for our digital and logistics capabilities; - Our cyber strategy; - How we will use data more effectively and develop our data strategy; - How we will approach sustainability, diversity, equity and inclusion in delivering our DDaT strategy; and - Our strategic roadmap, which summarises our strategic plan.
+- The challenges we face. - Our Digital, Data and Technology vision, principles and objectives. - How we will collaborate with our partners and providers within Suffolk and North East Essex Integrated Care System. - The strategic approach to how digital supports organisational transformation. - The strategic direction for our digital and logistics capabilities. - Our cyber strategy. - How we will use data more effectively and develop our data strategy. - How we will approach sustainability, diversity, equity and inclusion in delivering our Digital, Data and Technology Strategy. - Our strategic roadmap, which summarises our strategic plan.

-This document will be used as a reference point for our digital, data and technology activity over the next three years.
+This document will be used as a reference point for our Digital, Data and Technology activity over the next three years.